-Metabolic training is that you are working in certain circuits in not competing sets meaning you are hitting different muscle groups and having an incomplete rest period, meaning you don’t fully recover so that you burn a maximum amount of calories in a short time frame, which in turn boosts the after-burn effect which means when you stop training and you go home and stay on the couch you’re body is still recovering and it is still burning calories, which to me is pretty damn awesome because you are burning calories on your first workout and you are getting stronger, you are getting leaner, and you are getting in better condition and that in turn helps you to accelerate your fat loss results.
+Metabolic training is that you are working in certain circuits in not competing for sets meaning you are hitting different muscle groups and having an incomplete rest period, meaning you don’t fully recover so that you burn a maximum amount of calories in a short time frame, which in turn boosts the after-burn effect which means when you stop training and you go home and stay on the couch you’re body is still recovering and it is still burning calories, which to me is pretty damn awesome because you are burning calories on your first workout and you are getting stronger, you are getting leaner, and you are getting in better condition and that in turn helps you to accelerate your fat loss results.

 Really with these metabolic training intervals the most important thing is the intensity and the duration.
 Because you can hit different energy systems and predominantly use different energy systems based on the duration of your training and that’s kind of where your metabolic training comes in.
-It can unleash the different responses and hit different energy pathways by changing up the intensity and the duration of those intervals.
+It can unleash the different responses and hit different energy pathways by changing the intensity and the duration of those intervals.

-The way to come to effective fat loss and one of the benefits is that when you combine different energy systems and you combine different time work periods with different time rest periods to optimize your energy production but also to minimize that amount of time that you spend in the gym.
-You’re really burning a maximum amount of calories and burning tons of fat and helping you to accelerate your results.
+The way to come to effective fat loss and one of the benefits is that when you combine different energy systems and you combine different time work periods with different time rest periods to optimize your energy production but also minimize the amount of time that you spend in the gym.
+You’re burning a maximum amount of calories and burning tons of fat and helping you to accelerate your results.

 Rick Kaselj: What would be some of the mistakes that people make when it comes to training to increase their metabolism or to do metabolic training?

-Kate Vidulich: People make a lot of mistakes and I think one of the biggest mistakes, particularly when you start to do metabolic workouts that don’t just traditionally involve a treadmill or a bike is that people start taking exercises that they can’t actually do and they are trying to do them in a circuit.
+Kate Vidulich: People make a lot of mistakes and I think one of the biggest mistakes, particularly when you start to do metabolic workouts that don’t just traditionally involve a treadmill or a bike is that people start taking exercises that they can’t do and they are trying to do them in a circuit.

-For example, people select a push up.
+For example, people select a push-up.
 They can’t do a full push up within the circuit so they won’t start to get cracking and they start to compensate in a way that increases their risk of injury but also it’s not metabolically effective because you are not able to work at the right intensity to burn the maximum calories.

 I think people initially make the mistake of poor exercise selection.
 The way to fix that is by just either regressing the exercise or making it a little easier.
-Sure, you may not look like a super tough chic or guy in the gym but at the same time you are going to be the one kicking butt and laughing when everyone else are doing their puff reps and struggling to get the result.
+Sure, you may not look like a super tough chic or guy in the gym but at the same time, you are going to be the one kicking butt and laughing when everyone else is doing their puff reps and struggling to get the result.

-Rick Kaselj: You bring out a good point that a person might see an exercise on TV or on the internet, they might do it and it might feel hard to them but it might be way too advanced of an exercise and it’s hard because they are so inefficient in doing that exercise, but they are not able to kind of reach that point when it comes to doing that high enough intensity in order to get the benefit from the exercise.
+Rick Kaselj: You bring out a good point that a person might see an exercise on TV or the internet, they might do it and it might feel hard to them but it might be way too advanced of an exercise and it’s hard because they are so inefficient in doing that exercise, but they are not able to kind of reach that point when it comes to doing that high enough intensity to get the benefit from the exercise.

 Kate Vidulich: Exactly.
 That is the reason why that one is one of the number one reasons why that turns into people taking it too far and not bringing enough intensity to the workout.
 You see it from someone picking the wrong exercise than someone picking something a little bit too easy and thinking that they can just continue to a rest period.
 If you skip your rest breaks and you don’t bring enough intensity, then you are not going to create that same metabolic effect as you would by choosing that right exercise bringing the intensity to the right level then you need to take a rest.

-Kate Vidulich: It really comes down to how many days a week you can train?
-How much time do you really have?
+Kate Vidulich: It comes down to how many days a week you can train?
+How much time do you have?
 Because if you are short on time and you already have like I recommend you need to be training at least 3 days a week, that’s quite the minimum.
 Just regular training or even in metabolic training, you need to be doing workouts 3 days a week just to get a good steady baseline to be getting results.